Welcome to OMERS!

 Your enrolment guide

-As a non-full-time employee, if your enrolment with OMERS is voluntary, you have options.
+As an NFT employee, if your enrolment with OMERS is voluntary, you have options.
 You may choose to join the OMERS Plan, choose NOT to join or join at a later date.
 This is an important choice to consider as joining the Plan may not be right for you.

 If you choose not to enrol now, you have the option to enrol later as long as you’re employed by an OMERS employer.
 If you decide to enrol later, you will need to get in touch with your employer.

 Remember!
 Once you become an OMERS member, you can register for myOMERS, an online resource and portal available 24/7 with various self-serve tools.
-Every year, your Annual Pension Statement is posted to your myOMERS account containing important information about your OMERS Plan benefit, including how much you’ve contributed.
+Every year, your annual Pension Statement is posted to your myOMERS account containing important information, including how much you’ve contributed.

 Want to learn more?

-Register for an upcoming webinar with a member of our Pension Education & Relationship Management team to learn more about the OMERS Plan.
+Register for an upcoming webinar with our Pension Education & Relationship Management team to learn more about the Plan.

-Call the Member Experience Contact Centre to have your questions answered by phone.
+Or call Member Experience to have your questions answered by phone:

 +1 416.369.2445 or +1 855.669.2445